pydicom.pixels.decoders.base.DecodeRunner#

 • arr (np.ndarray) – The 1D array to be reshaped.

-• as_frame (bool, optional) – If True then treat arr as only containing a single frame’s worth of pixel data, otherwise treat arr as containing the full amount of pixel data (default).
+• as_frame (bool, optional) – If True then treat arr as only containing a single frame’s worth of pixel data (requires passing the frame’s index as index), otherwise treat arr as containing the full amount of pixel data which requires passing None as the index (default).

 Returns: